Gnome Painting Step By Step

 You can get these paints at your local craft store.
 I recommend stocking up because once you get going, you will not want to stop!
 If you are curious about the size of this canvas, it is 10 inches wide by 20 inches tall!

 Cheers to Gnomes, to Painting and to Creating!
+I hope that you found this step by step gnome painting tutorial helpful!

 Here is another adorable gnome project.
 Get out your sewing machine and stitch up this gnome from an old sweatshirt or sweater!